How to present a KPI report

 Schedule regular KPI updates

 KPIs must be accountable and time-bound.
-Therefore, you shouldn’t be talking about the same targets for months or years on end.
+Targets should evolve as the business changes.
 Show progress by providing stakeholders with frequent, regular updates.
-A monthly reporting cadence will keep everyone aligned.
+A monthly reporting cadence keeps everyone aligned.

 Give transparent access to your KPIs

-Want to score some serious points?
-Make your KPIs available to everyone to monitor in real-time.
-TV dashboards are a great way to democratize your data and keep everyone on the same page when it comes to your numbers.
-But you can do it many other ways, too.
+Make KPIs available to everyone to monitor in real time.
+TV dashboards are a simple way to democratize data and keep everyone on the same page.

 KPI reporting improves performance through accountability